The MOnSter 6502

 How long did it take?

-This has been a year-long project, thus far.
+This has been a ~8 year project, thus far.
 The primary design work was done over six months, from July 3

 to December 1